KCtoday City Guide Live

 Nearby: National WWI Museum and Memorial, Boulevard Brewing Company

-One of the crown jewels of modern-day Kansas City, Union Station opened in 1914 after a flood wiped out the Union Depot in the West Bottoms.
+One of the crown jewels of modern-day Kansas City, Union Station opened in 1914 after a flood wiped out West Bottoms’ Union Depot.
 Did you know?
-The bustling building we know today was abandoned in 1989.
-It reopened in 1999 thanks to a bi-state effort.
+The bustling building we know today was abandoned in 1989, only reopening in 1999 thanks to a bi-state effort.

 WW1 Memorial and Museum